 Chicken Francese is made of chicken breasts or chicken cutlets rolled in a shallow bowl of flour and an egg mixture, pan fried, and served in a white wine sauce made from chicken broth and unsalted butter.
 This is a gourmet dinner without the gourmet wait time; it’s delicious and only takes an hour.

 This is a chicken dinner that is easy to make and has an elegant name.
-What is nice about this Chicken Francese recipe is that you can serve it on its own or dress it up or down a bit with additions like parmesan cheese, leaf parsley, lemon slices and kosher salt.
+What is nice about this Chicken Francese recipe is that you can serve it on its own or dress it up or down a bit with additions like parmesan cheese, leaf parsley, lemon slices and season with salt (kosher).
 Chicken Francese is an excellent, low-stress weekday meal and can go with all sorts of sides, which is a good excuse to break out the leftovers.

 No, you aren’t having chicken déjà vu.
 Chicken Piccata and Chicken Francese are remarkably similar with some slight variations.
-Both fry skinless chicken breasts in flour and egg wash and are served in a dry white wine, chicken stock and lemon sauce.
+Both recipes fry skinless breasts of chicken in flour and egg wash and are served in a dry white wine, chicken stock and lemon sauce made with fresh lemon juice.
 The biggest difference is that Chicken Piccata is served with capers on top, which gives the dish a whole different feel.
 Another great weekday meal, our Chicken Piccata recipe is just as easy as Chicken Francese.